elioseverojunior/reclame/README.md

 **Cloudant Instructions:**

-The cloudant service must have a database called **reclame-cloudant**.
+The Cloudant service must have a database called **reclame-cloudant**.
-After creating the database, using the dashboard create a new Design document and paste the contents of *cloudant/\_design/design_reclamacoes.json* into it.
+After creating the database, using the dashboard, create a new Design document and paste the contents of **cloudant/\_design/design_reclamacoes.json** file into it.